umlouco/video-conference-zoom/docs/docs/join_links.md

 1. You'll need to have SSL enabled for this feature to work.
 2. New version of Zoom WebSDK adds re-captcha.
 Please check if your browser is not blocking any popups when joining meeting via browser.

+### Loading CDN Resources

+From plugin version 3.6.2 users can now decide to load the webSDK resources directly from Zoom CDN.

+To do this add below code to your config.php file.

+`define('VCZAPI_STATIC_CDN', true);`

+If incase, there is problem loading your join via browser page when using CDN.
+You can change the "true" value to "false".